awsugblr/awsugblr/src/pages/blog/2019-05-18-meetup-report-may-2019-meetup-computervision-gluoncv-d2l-ai-zero-to-hero-in-3-hrs-with-alex-smola.md

 ![](/img/alex_attendees.jpg)

+\
+[Jeevan Dongre](https://www.linkedin.com/in/jeevandongre/), AWS Community Hero and Lead - AWS User Group Bengaluru concluded the session

-Thanks to [Rashmi Shreedharan](https://www.linkedin.com/in/rashmis/) for all the arrangements.
+Thanks to [Rashmi Shreedharan](https://www.linkedin.com/in/rashmis/) & [Girish Patil](https://www.linkedin.com/in/girish-cloud/) for all the arrangements.

-Sathyajith Bhat added details about our upcoming Community Day - 2019 ( <https://communityday.awsugblr.in/> ) and announced the Super Early Bird offer conference pass for 1499/- lasts till May 31st 2019.
+[Sathyajith Bhat](https://www.linkedin.com/in/sathyabhat/) added details about our upcoming Community Day - 2019 ( <https://communityday.awsugblr.in/> ) and announced the Super Early Bird offer conference pass for 1499/- valid till May 31st 2019.

 Stay tuned for upcoming meetups.
 Follow us on [Linkedin](https://www.linkedin.com/in/awsugblr/) or [Twitter](https://twitter.com/awsugblr) and for more update please visit:  [https://awsugblr.in](https://awsugblr.in/).

 AWSUGBLR organizers would like to thank

 * The speakers: Alex Smola, for the live demo
-* Runcy Oommen, Sathyajith Bhat & Jeevan Dongre for making the live-streaming dream come true via https://www.twitch.tv/awsugblr
+* [Sathyajith Bhat](https://www.linkedin.com/in/sathyabhat/) for making the live-streaming dream come true via <https://www.twitch.tv/awsugblr>
 * Attendees for gathering on a weekday evening for the meet
-* Bridgei2i for hosting the meetup and providing stickers, tea/coffee and snacks
+* [Bridgei2i](https://bridgei2i.com/) & [Runcy Oommen](https://www.linkedin.com/in/runcyoommen/) for hosting the meetup and providing stickers, tea/coffee and snacks
-* for contributing to the meetup report
+* [Bhuvaneswari](https://www.linkedin.com/in/bhuvanas/) and [Piyush Jalan](https://www.linkedin.com/in/piyush-jalan/) for contributing to the meetup report

 Stay tuned for upcoming meetups!
 For any feedback, comments, requests or contributions, please write to us on <mailto:info@awsugblr.in>